-Withholding Tax is used in many tax jurisdictions as an efficient means of tax collection.
-It is efficient in that tax authorities are able to collect as taxable events take place.
-For example, when wages are paid, withholding tax is deducted straight away rather than waiting for collection until some future date.
-And it is efficient in that as an employer, for example, holds back part of an employee’s wage, the employer is acting as a tax agent for the authority – incurring all the time and costs (with no reimbursement) for these collection services.
-Therefore the correct withholding tax approach in accounting is a critical part of any payer’s responsibility in discharging their accountability to a taxing authority.
+Withholding tax is used in many tax jurisdictions as an efficient and effective means of tax collection.
+Withholding tax is efficient in that tax authorities can collect tax as taxable events take place.
+For example, when wages are paid, withholding tax is deducted straight away rather than waiting until year-end.
+And withholding tax is effective, i.e. employers are tax agents – incurring all the time and costs for these collection services.
+Therefore, correctly accounting for withholding tax is critical for payers’ discharging their accountability to a taxing authority.

 Examples of Withholding Tax Incomes

-It varies between jurisdictions in the types of incomes withholding tax is deducted from.
+It varies between jurisdictions in the types of income withholding tax is deducted from.
 The most common form of income and one of the largest sources of tax revenue for tax authorities is that collected from individual income tax receipts.
-For example in the United States this source of taxation accounts for approximately 40% of state and federal tax receipts.
-On an OECD global average this sits at approximately 24% (see the Tax Foundation’s article for further interesting analysis).
+For example, in the United States, this source of taxation accounts for approximately 40% of state and federal tax receipts.
+At an OECD global average, income tax is approximately 24% of the tax collected (see the Tax Foundation’s article for further interesting analysis).

-In addition to wages and salaries, ie “individual income taxes”, certain tax authorities also require the withholding of tax from commissions paid, interest earnings and dividend receipts.
-For example New Zealand, although not exactly a big player on the international tax stage, has been a world leader in tax reform over the past few decades.
-As part of major reforms implemented in the 1980’s under it’s economic reformation dubbed “Rogernomics“, after the then Minister of Finance Sir Roger Douglas, resident (and non-resident) withholding tax was implemented.
+In addition to wages and salaries, i.e. “individual income taxes”, certain tax authorities also require tax to be withheld from commissions paid, interest earnings and dividend receipts.
+For example, New Zealand, although not exactly a big player on the international tax stage, has been a world leader in tax reform over the past few decades.
+As part of major reforms implemented in the 1980s, under its economic reformation dubbed “Rogernomics“, after the then Minister of Finance Sir Roger Douglas, resident (and non-resident) withholding tax was implemented.

 The New Zealand resident withholding tax (RWT) regime is the one we will use as our example below.
 The principles will be similar no matter your location.

 Worked Example of Withholding Tax Accounting Entries